-John Bosco Bugingo is a lawyer and IBJ Fellow based in Kigali, Rwanda, where he also fulfills the responsibility of country manager.
-He is an experienced litigant with a record of legal practice since 2005, during which he has represented cases at all levels of court in Rwanda.
+John Bosco Bugingo is a lawyer and IBJ Fellow based in Kigali, Rwanda, where he also fulfills the responsibility of program Director.
+He is a practicing lawyer with over 14 years of legal practice.

 Mr. Serwanga Ronald was born, raised and studied from Uganda.
 He holds a Bachelor of Laws Degree (LLB) from Makerere University (MUK)’s Faculty of Law and a Diploma in Legal Practice (DLP) from the Institute of Legal Practice and Development (ILPD) at Nyanza in Rwanda.
 He gained experience and inspiration for the legal practice when, as part of his LL.B programme, he worked with SEBALU & LULE, one of the leading law firms and a fellow of DLA Piper Africa Group member firm.
 He is very familiar with both Ugandan and Rwandan legal systems and his comparative knowledge of both systems becomes an asset to IBJ.

 Deborah Twahirwa is a jurist, she was born, raised and studied law in Belgium.
 Of Rwandan and Burundian descent, she has always been passionate about the defense of human rights and found her vocation during her internship at the local Maison Shalom NGO in Ruyigi, Burundi, who promotes the rights of the children, where she was responsible for the management of files about minors in conflict with the law.

 Deborah assists in the coordination, implementation, monitoring and evaluation of RBJ’s programme.